cdzhang/netlogo_latex_minted/README.md

 ```
 pdfLatex -shell-escape try.tex
 ```
-Then you can view the "try.pdf" file! if you are using IDE like texMaker, configure the editor to add -shell-escape after pdfLatex
+If you are using IDE like texMaker, configure the editor to add -shell-escape after pdfLatex

+Then you can view the "try.pdf" file!